bharathsudharsan/AVRGait/README.md

 # AVRGait - Analyse, Visualise & Report Parameters during fitness activities.

-Initially run "python AVRGait_tkinter_UI.py", a UI will apprear with 5 interactable button.
+Run "python AVRGait_tkinter_UI.py", a UI will appear with 4 interactable buttons.

 1. When the Activity Level button is pressed from UI, the pa.py code to find the Activity levels using the Datasets which are obtained from the wearable will be executed.